Why is diesel better than gas?

 Diesel fuel.
 Diesel fuel, also called diesel oil, combustible liquid used as fuel for diesel engines, ordinarily obtained from fractions of crude oil that are less volatile than the fractions used in gasoline.
 In diesel engines the fuel is ignited not by a spark, as in gasoline engines, but by the heat of air compressed in the cylinder,…

-Why is diesel so expensive?
+Why is diesel more expensive?

 The EIA pins the answer on three main causes: Diesel demand has grown, transitioning to lower-sulfur diesels has impacted fuel production costs, and the federal excise tax for on-highway diesel sits at 24.3 cents per gallon while it’s only 6 cents on gasoline.

-Why is diesel bad for cars?
+Why is diesel bad for normal cars?

 What Happens when you put Diesel in a Gas Vehicle?
 Since diesel fuel is thicker and denser than gasoline, the fuel pump will struggle to move the diesel/gasoline mixture through the system.
 Also, the diesel will not be able to easily pass through the fuel filter.
 Instead, it will clog up the fuel filter.

-Why are diesel cars so expensive?
+Why is diesel fuel so expensive?

 Allow Time to Warm Up the Engine In order to start a diesel engine and keep it running in cold weather, you must make sure you allow plenty of time for your engine to warm up.
 If you do not let your engine warm up before driving, you will make it work harder than necessary, which will lead to problems later on.